-Deterministic machines do exactly what we tell them to do.
+Deterministic machines are machines that do exactly what we tell them to do.

-Let’s take a look at how the average Linux machine generates secure random numbers.
-Because Linux is conveniently open-source, here is a link to random.c a file responsible for a randomness driver.
+The average Linux machine can generate secure random numbers.
+Because Linux is conveniently open-source, here is a link to random.c, a file responsible for a randomness driver.
 By taking a look at the comments at the top of the file, we learn: